 Any players of Re-Logic’s Terraria will know that difficulty levels in the game do not merely affect the stats of enemies.
-A ‘softcore’ character will only drop held money on death.
+A ‘softcore’ (now also known as ‘classic’) character will only drop held money on death.
 A ‘mediumcore’ character will drop held money as well as held and worn items on death.
 A ‘hardcore’ character, when it dies, just stays dead.
-(Terraria possesses an overabundance of difficulty-related terminology, so, just to be absolutely clear: I’m not talking about normal mode versus expert mode, and I’m not talking about pre-hardmode versus hardmode.)
+(Terraria possesses an overabundance of difficulty-related terminology, so, just to be absolutely clear: I’m not talking about normal mode versus expert mode or master mode, and I’m not talking about pre-hardmode versus hardmode.)

 These are pretty dramatic differences in consequences for each character’s demise, and as a result the vast majority of players choose softcore mode.
 Those looking to prove what they’ve learned, on the other hand, are likely to crank it up to hardcore immediately.
 My personal opinion is that both are sub-par options when seeking the best playthrough of the game.

 Here is my one caveat to this difficulty advice: if you’re really just playing Terraria as an artist or an architect (i.e. you just like building things), then softcore obviously makes the most sense.
 But if you want the most enjoyable possible RPG adventure experience, then I highly recommend mediumcore.
 Here’s why:

 Yes Half Measures: